• Bonuses

 So far, though, Tether hasn’t moved.

-There’s been no formal licensing application, and the public messaging has been vague—calling the delistings “rushed” without offering a clear plan.
+There has been no formal licensing application, and the public messaging has been vague, labeling the delistings as “rushed” without offering a clear plan.

 If that doesn’t change soon, USDT could become a niche asset in Europe, only usable through offshore platforms and personal crypto wallets.